Arunbalaji07/guide-selection/README.md

 GUIDE SELECTION SITE:

-This is a website for guide selection for the students of Department of IT, SIST.
+This is a website for students of Department of IT, SIST to choose guides(mentors) for the final year project.